algorandfoundation/algokit-cli/docs/src/content/docs/features/tasks/vanity_address.md

   -o, --output [stdout|alias|file]
                                   How the output will be presented.
   -a, --alias TEXT                Alias for the address.
 Required if output is "alias".
-  --file-path PATH                File path where to dump the output.
+  --file-path FILE                File path where to dump the output.
 Required if output is "file".
-  -f, --force                     Allow overwriting an aliases without confirmation, if output option is 'alias'.
+  -f, --force                     Allow overwriting aliases without confirmation, if output option is 'alias'.
   -h, --help                      Show this message and exit.
 ```